 This technique pulls your attention away from racing thoughts and into the present moment:

-- 5 things you can see (even in dim light — shadows, shapes)
+- 5 things you can see, even in dim light such as shadows or shapes

 - 4 things you can touch (pillow texture, sheet temperature)